Formerly homeless ER nurse creates non-profit to help people on the streets

 Formerly homeless nurse collects food and supplies for the homeless

-When Long Island ER Nurse Andy Garabedian saw how the coronavirus pandemic was affecting the homeless, he decided to create a non-profit to give back to those who needed it the most.
+When Long Island ER Nurse, Andy Garabedian saw how the coronavirus pandemic was affecting the homeless he decided to create a non-profit to give back to those who needed it the most, since he had experience living on the streets.

 BETHPAGE, New York -- During the peak of the coronavirus pandemic - across the state of New York - everyone was feeling the impact one way or another.